pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing.md

 which is defined as `PIMCORE_TEST_DB_DSN` environment variable by default (see [config_test.yml](https://github.com/pimcore/pimcore/blob/master/app/config/config_test.yml)).

-You can either define the database DSN as environment variable on your shell, hardcode it into the PHPUnit config file (not recommended) or remove/alter the customized `doctrine` section from `config_test.yml` completely to have Pimcore connect to the DB defined in `system.php` during tests.
+You can either define the database DSN as environment variable on your shell, hardcode it into the PHPUnit config file (not recommended) or remove/alter the customized `doctrine` section from `config_test.yml` completely.
 What to use depends highly on your environment and your tests - if you have tests which make changes to the database you'll probably want to run them on a different database with a predefined data set.
 The example below just passes the DB connection as env variable: